adlytaibi/sgws_config/README.md

 This role and modules are intended to configure a NetApp StorageGRID.
 The following tasks can be performed:

-- Authorize to get a token
+- Authorize to get a grid token
 - Install signed SSL certificates
 - Setup an Identity provider
+- Create a local or federated group for admin
+- Authorize to get a tenant token
+- Setup an Identity provider for tenant
-- Create a local or federated group
+- Create a local or federated group for tenant
+- Generate S3 keys

 Requirements
 ------------